If we don’t win, you don’t pay.

 As noted above, Section 22100.5 provides that vehicle operators are authorized to make U-turns when approaching an intersection on a green light.

-But this only remains lawful if no traffic sign or signal explicitly prohibits U-turns at that intersection or light.
-But don’t forget that U-turns are “illegal” in certain parts of commercial or “business” zones. (whatever that is).
-And we will cover that further down the page.
+This only remains lawful if no traffic sign or signal explicitly prohibits U-turns at that intersection or light.
+But don’t forget that U-turns are “illegal” in certain parts of commercial or “business” zones (whatever that is).
+We will cover that further down the page.

-Moreover, drivers approaching intersections upon a green light can’t just assume it’s safe to make their turnabout.
-No, they are still expected to yield to all oncoming traffic and traffic in any oncoming or side lane, maintaining their right of way.
+Moreover, drivers approaching intersections upon a green light can’t just assume it’s safe to turn around.
+They are still expected to yield to all oncoming traffic and traffic in any oncoming or side lane, maintaining their right of way.

-Moreover, drivers must yield to people on foot, such as a mother and child in an adjacent crosswalk or “presumed” crosswalk.
+Moreover, drivers must yield to people on foot, such as a mother and child, in an adjacent or “presumed” crosswalk.

 - The Companion Code to the above California Vehicle Code Section 21451 states: